Improving Cooperation. Promoting Freedom from Fear.

 Reducing Nuclear Dangers

 The Forum has brought together U.S. military leadership and nuclear policy experts to discuss alternative solutions to nuclear armaments.
-We remain deeply concerned about the proliferation of weapons of mass destruction and efforts that are underway to fund and develop newer types of nuclear weapons by the United States, China, Russia, and other nuclear weapons states.
+We remain deeply concerned about the proliferation of weapons of mass destruction.

 About the Forum